Evictions

 Four Month Notice

-According to section 49 of the RTA, your landlord can give you a Four Month Eviction Notice if they plan to:
+According to section 49 of the RTA, you can receive a Four Month Eviction Notice for Landlord’s Use of Property if:

 Evictions for renovations: The RTA also allows landlords to evict tenants, with four months’ notice, for major renovations that require a unit to be empty for an extended period.
 However, unlike other types of evictions, the landlord is required to apply for a dispute resolution hearing through the RTB, rather than serve an eviction notice on the tenant.
 This means that the onus to initiate dispute resolution proceedings is reversed.
 Instead of you being required to dispute an eviction notice for renovations by a certain deadline, your landlord is automatically required to apply for permission from the RTB to evict you.
 At this mandatory dispute resolution hearing, you will be given the opportunity to present evidence in support of your case, but the burden of proof will be on your landlord to convince the arbitrator to approve the eviction.